Coping With Panic Attacks

-Adrenaline causes the sensations like shakiness, a rapid heartbeat, fast breathing, and an upset stomach.
+Adrenaline causes sensations like shakiness, a rapid heartbeat, fast breathing, and an upset stomach.
 They're all side effects of gearing you up to perform physically.
 It also has the mental effect of making you hyper alert for signs of danger, and for giving you an urge to get up and bolt to somewhere safer.

 Sometimes someone becomes anxious enough that it triggers a release of adrenaline or leads to rapid breathing from the get go.
-This brings on all the above-mentioned unpleasant sensations, which can trigger that "Oh no, this is bad!" interpretation that really gets things going.
+This brings on all the above-mentioned unpleasant sensations, which can trigger that "Oh no, this is terrible!" interpretation that really gets things going.
 At other times someone may experience some milder feelings in their body.
 Maybe their heart is beating fast because they had too much coffee.
-They'll interpret that lesser experience as bad and scary, and that then will lead to hyperventilation and an adrenaline release.
+They'll interpret that lesser experience as awful and scary, and then that will lead to hyperventilation and an adrenaline release.
 Then they think, "Oh no, what are these sensations?!?
 This is not good!" and again the cycle toward full panic begins.